ajaycodesitbetter/Ai-Recommendation-System-/README.md

-# 🎬 MovieMate - AI-Powered Movie Recommendation System
+# 🎬 MoviesMate - AI-Powered Movie Recommendation System

 A modern, intelligent movie recommendation platform that provides personalized suggestions based on user preferences, mood, and viewing history.
 Built with FastAPI backend and a beautiful, responsive frontend.